-Kristi Hedges: Often the only one we're paying attention to because we want to sound smart.
-We want to get things right and all of that.
-But when we listen differently, it's almost like a camera that zooms out and you see more.
-So instead of listening for the facts in the matter for example, we might listen for the whole person.
-Instead of listening to what we care about, we might shift to listen to what they care about.
-So if we can set ourselves up to make those shifts, we just find a lot more information.
-It allows us to be better managers and often just to be better people because we take in the full person.
+Kristi: It's often the only one that we are paying attention to because we want to sound smart, and we want to get things right, and all of that.
+But when we listen differently it's almost like a camera that zooms out and you see more.
+And so instead of listening for the facts in the matter, for example, we might listen for the whole person.
+Instead of listening to what we care about we might shift to listen to what they care about.
+And so if we can set ourselves up to make those shifts, we just find out a lot more information.
+And it allows us to be better managers, and often, to just be better people because we are taking in the full the person.

-Lori Murphy: Another powerful opportunity for leaders to inspire beyond listening is recognizing employee's potential.
-Say more about why this matters and how we do it.
+Lori: Another powerful opportunity for leaders to inspire, beyond listening, is recognizing employees' potential.
+Say more about why this matters and how we do it?

-Kristi Hedges: I love this finding in the book.
-Of all the things that resonated for me as I was writing it, it's probably one that I think about every single day coming out of it.
-The idea there is that, when I did interviews with leaders, they talked over and over again about the fact that these people who inspire them had lit up a potential in them.
+Kristi: So I love this finding in the book.
+And of all the things that resonated for me as I was writing it is probably one that I think about every single day coming out of it.
+So the idea there is that when I did interviews with leaders, they talked over and over again about the fact that the people who inspired them had lit up a potential in them.
 They had seen something in them that they didn't see in themselves.
-Maybe there's a little germ of it in themselves and they sort of put water on it and was able to bloom or they burrowed their courage in them.
-But they left thinking there is more than I can do, there is more of this possible for me than I thought.
+Or maybe there was a little germ of it in themselves, and they sort of put water on it, and it was able to bloom.
+Or they planted their courage in them.
+But they left thinking there's more that I can do.
+There's more possible for me than I thought.

-But how people found that, how leaders call that out was in really simple ways.
-That was just saying I see more leadership potential in you because you're so good at connecting with people or you're so good at staying calm in chaos.
-That is a really good quality for running this large division in a few years in our organization.
-Or don't underestimate the way that you have about interacting with people because that skill is more important than perhaps this sort of functional expertise that some of your other peers may have more experience in.
-Because that quality is actually going to take you.
-It's going to leap frog you ahead.
-Using those type of things, they're pretty simple in terms of how they are delivered.
-As managers, we see these things in our teams all the time.
-We know what people's potential is, we just might not call it out.
+But how people found that...
+How leaders called that out was in really simple ways.
+That was just saying, "I see more leadership potential in you because you are so good at connecting with people."
+Or "You're so good at staying calm in chaos, that is a really good quality for running this large division in a few years in our organization."
+Or "Don't underestimate the way that you have about interacting with people because that skill is more important than, perhaps, some sort of functional expertise some of your other peers may have more experience in.
+Because that quality is actually going to take you...it's going to leapfrog you ahead."

+Saying those types of things, they were pretty simple in terms of how they were delivered.
+And as managers, we see these things in our teams all the time.
+We know what people's potential is.
+We just might not call it out.
 It's just the act of calling it out.

-This is the other piece that's a little bit important - is that when we do call it out, we are what I call NATO about it.
-That's an acronym - Not Attached to Outcome.
-So we're not saying it to manipulate them into taking a job that we want them to take.
+This is the other piece that is a little bit important, is that when we do call it out we are what I call N.A.T.O. about it, and that's an acronym: Not Attached to Outcome.
+So we're not saying it to manipulate them into taking a job we want them to take.
 We're just offering it.
 It's up to them to do what they want to with it.
-So there are no strings attached, it's just offered, and in that way calling our potential.
-It allows the other person to really own it for themselves.
+And so there's no strings attached.
+It's just offered.
+That way of calling out potential allows the other person to really own it for themselves.